Môle Saint-Nicolas affair: Events

 Gherardi was then forced to write to Washington D.C. for his credentials on 20 February 1891; having been confident of a swift victory, Gherardi had not attempted to secure the cooperation of Douglass.
-Secretary Blaine replied to Gherardi saying that his documentation would arrive by the steamship Atlas in 4 March 1891, though when the rear-admiral arrived in Gonaïves, his credentials had not arrived.
+Secretary Blaine replied to Gherardi saying that his documentation would arrive by the steamship Atlas on 4 March 1891, though when the rear-admiral arrived in Gonaïves, his credentials had not arrived.

 In an act of gunboat diplomacy, the White Squadron, which included the USS Dolphin, USS Galena and USS Kearsarge joining the USS Philadelphia for a total of over 100 guns and 2,000 men, was dispatched from Key West to Port-au-Prince on 15 April 1891 with the apparent intention to intimidate the Haitians.
 By the time Secretary Blaine's letter appointing Gherardi his special Commissioner reached Port-au-Prince, the American squadron had long been in Haiti's waters.
 The array of force had been counterproductive, provoking loud public protest against the Americans.
 The New York Times would later write that the Haitians "semi-barbaric minds saw in it a threat of violence".
 Under these circumstances, President Hyppolite was compelled to stand firm against the Americans.
 Firmin refused the deal on the grounds that the Constitution of Haiti forbade alienation of any portion of the nation's territory.